 The more starchy your gluten free flour blend, the more you will need to adjust your amount of water and flour.
 The best way to know if you are using enough flour is to look at my photos and compare the batter photos with your dough.

-Step 2: Add the rest of the flour to your dough mixture and mix until the dough is somewhat stiff.
+Step 2: Add the rest of the flour to the dough and mix until it is somewhat stiff.

-Note, depending on if you use a sourdough starter or dry yeast, you WILL need to adjust flour amounts to compensate for the liquid in the wet ingredients.
-Please add flour until your dough is similar in consistency to this photo.
+๐ Sandi says: Depending on if you use a sourdough starter or dry yeast, you WILL need to adjust flour amounts to compensate for the liquid in the wet ingredients.
+Please add flour until your dough is consistent with this photo.

 You can use a standing mixer with a dough hook or paddle attachment if you prefer to use it to mix up your gluten free bagel dough.